 One part of my research interests is directed towards basic theoretical issues within the historiography of thought and methodological implications of choices in that regard.
-In Sweden, intellectual history (idé- och lärdomshistoria) has been an independent discipline since the 1930s.
+In Sweden, intellectual history (idé- och lärdomshistoria) has been an institutionally independent academic discipline since the 1930s.
 For decades its main focus was the history of science, and Swedish intellectual cultures in their struggles to adapt Great Thinkers abroad to local conditions.
-The research practice, strongly reflecting the historian’s viewpoint, applied ”contextualism” long before such terms gained currency.
+Its research practice, strongly reflecting the historian’s viewpoint, applied ”contextualism” long before such terms gained currency.
 In several texts, e.g. a ”manifesto” in the specialty’s annual Lychnos in 1998, I have attempted to bring out and sharpen the underlying theoretical assumptions of this (anti-theoretical) research tradition.
 The key claim is that our everyday talk of ”ideas” actually refers to instances of a form of human action, not to a category of ethereal entities.
 Thus, ”history of ideas” is the study of a certain kind of praxis in the past, especially of processes of interaction between people striving to articulate and solve historically specific problems, mainly while using the technologies of the written word (thus giving their actions an illusory nature of "things").

 "Ludwik Fleck as a theorist of thought as res gestae – or, Does a pair of dots in Swedish matter?", Transversal: International Journal for the Historiography of Science, No 1 (2016).
 (Länk till fulltext: http://www.historiographyofscience.org/index.php/transversal/article/view/14/34 External link.

 “’Cosmic patriotism’: Jane Addams and the Chicago Immigrants’ Cosmopolitan Experience and Ethic”, in Rebecka Lettevall & My Klockar-Linder, Eds, The Idea of Kosmopolis: Ethics, Politics, and Aesthetics of World Citizenship, Huddinge 2008 (Södertörn Academic Studies 37).